 Synergys Biotherapeutics is a privately held antibody therapeutics company.
-Founded in 2010 in the San Francisco Bay Area, Synergys is pioneering the development of combined vasculogenic mimicry-blocking and anti-angiogenic antibody therapeutics primarily for various solid cancers.
+Founded in the San Francisco Bay Area, Synergys is pioneering the development of combined vasculogenic mimicry-blocking and anti-angiogenic antibody therapeutics primarily for various solid cancers.
 Some of the current product candidates could be of utility for ocular and other angiogenesis-related diseases of significant unmet medical needs as well.
 The Company focuses on in-licensing early stage candidates from external sources for in-house development and for eventual collaboration and partnering with larger organizations for late-stage product development and commercialization.

 Selected Company News

 Synergys announces publication of research results in the international journal CELLS, titled, “Inhibition of Vasculogenic Mimicry and Angiogenesis by an Anti-EGFR IgG1-Human Endostatin-P125A Fusion Protein Reduces Triple Negative Breast Cancer Metastases”. https://doi.org/10.3390/cells10112904

 July 1, 2019

 Synergys announces second Phase 1 SBIR funding from NIH for development of vasculogenic mimicry-blocking antibody fusion product for ovarian cancer.

 Dr. Rathin Das, CEO, Synergys, gave a presentation at the BIO Investor Forum in San Francisco, CA.

 SYNERGYS Announces Phase 1 SBIR Grant Award From National Institutes of Health.
 Grant from NIH's National Cancer Institute will support development of Vasculogenic Mimicry-blocking Antibody Fusion products for Triple Negative Breast Cancer.